 On the journey to Mt.
 Kailash across the windswept Tibetan plateau, you will see cliff-top monasteries, wild-looking but hardy and hospitable Tibetans, yak caravans journeying over snowy passes, and the great peaks of the Himalaya in the foreground of grazing herds, yak skin tents and a glittering turquoise lake.
 Journeying through Norbulingka, Sera and Drepung monasteries, Potala Palace, Jokhang temple and Barkhor markets, you gain in-depth understanding of Tibetan ancient cultures and civilizations.

 Today you continue along the Friendship Highway to Lhaste.
 157 km drive finally concludes at a small dusty town of Lhaste.
 Good restaurants, well-resourced shops and guesthouses are available in Lhatse.
-This place may arouse special interest in archeologists.
-You can spot many ruined dzongs and small Changmoche Monastry at the west end of the town.
-You meet your Sherpa cooking and camping team from Nepal here. .
+This place may arouse special interest for archeologists.
+You can spot many ruined dzongs and small Changmoche Monastery at the west end of the town..

 A long but a scenic drive through grassy riverside takes us to our campsite at Sasang. .